- 379 Views

 arscfg import -f config.xml

-Note: Ensure the CMOD server is stopped before applying
+Note: Ensure the CMOD server is stopped before applying major config changes.

 10. Read ars.ini Config